sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 the first time.
-The very first thing we do is wait[^wait] for the kthreadd task to be created: if we were to try and create a kthread before this, when the kthread creation mechanism tries to wake up the kthreadd task it would be using an uninitialised pointer, causing an Oops.
+The very first thing we do is wait[^wait] for the kthreadd task to be created: if we were to try and create a kthread before this, when the kthread creation mechanism tries to wake up the kthreadd task it would be using an uninitialised pointer, causing an oops.
 To prevent this, the init task waits on a completion object that the boot task marks completed after creating kthreadd.
 We could technically avoid this synchronization altogether just by creating kthreadd first, but then the init task wouldn't have PID 1.